toshke/workshop-big-blue-button-aws/Step1.md

 }
 ```

-Again, we will be using standard `curl` command in bash shell to make an HTTP(s) API request call
+Again, we will be using standard `curl` command in bash shell to make an HTTP(s) API request call.

 ```bash
 curl -X PUT -d '{